armbrustlab/MarPRISM/README.md

 #### Output:
    - 'model_overall_f1_scores.csv': the overall mean and standard error of the F1 score for each model tested.
    - 'models_byClass_f1_scores.csv': the mean and standard error of the F1 score by trophic mode for each model tested.
-   - 'marPRISM_k_train_size_vs_f1_score_by_class.csv': For MarPRISM, the mean and standard error of the F1 score by percentage of training data used.
+   - 'marPRISM_k_train_size_vs_f1_score_by_class.csv': for MarPRISM, the mean and standard error of the F1 score by percentage of training data used.
-   - 'marPRISM_cumulative_confusion_matrix.csv': For MarPRISM, data for confusion matrix, summarizing performance across folds of cross-validation.
+   - 'marPRISM_cumulative_confusion_matrix.csv': for MarPRISM, data for confusion matrix, summarizing performance across folds of cross-validation.

 #### To run cross-validation on the previous version of the model (Lambert et al. 2022):